makeabhishek/ML_learning_from_beginning/pytorch_learning/Basic_NN_Model.md

 __Convert X features to float tensors and Convert y labels to tensors long__
 ```
+# We are converting the data type to match it with the input data type provided in the IRIS dataset.
 X_train = torch.FloatTensor(X_train)
 X_test = torch.FloatTensor(X_test)